 The abbreviations B-SCC / BVCA / SCC DOK 018 and SOS-SCC / VOL-VCA / SCC DOK 017 refer to, respectively, the English, Dutch and German ‘Safety Checklist for Contractors’ courses/certificates.
-In Germany, passes are being issued by organisations like http://safety-work.eu/, https://www.safelyatwork.com/ and http://www.widlaki69.com, in Lithuania via https://vcaonline.lt/ and by VCA Polska in Poland.
+In Germany, passes are being issued by organisations like http://safety-work.eu/, https://www.safelyatwork.com/ , http://www.widlaki69.com , http://peritum-bhp.pl/ in Poland.

 Only if an individual is listed in the Central Diploma Register, you can be certain that they have received their official SCC / VCA certificate.
 HTTPs or https://csm-examen.be/cdr.
-In Germany you can verify this through the VAZ (Verband akkreditierter Zertifizierungsgesellschaften e.V.), the German association of accredited certification bodies.
+In Germany you can verify this through DAkks: https://www.dakks.de/en/accredited-bodies-search.html, the German association of accredited certification bodies.
+You can also contact VAZ (Verband akkreditierter Zertifizierungsgesellschaften e.V.), the SCC scheme owner in Germany.

-On the websites of the approved organisations in the Netherlands (www.vca.nl), Belgium (www.besacc vca.be) and Germany (www.vaz ev.de) you will find a list of organisations that issue passes that can lead to confusion (220628 150 NLBE List).
+On the websites of the approved organisations in the Netherlands (www.vca.nl), Belgium (www.besacc-vca.be) and Germany (www.vaz-ev.de) you will find a list of organisations that issue passes that can lead to confusion (220927-202-NLBE-List).